 We all experience times when we feel overwhelmed by the challenges and demands of life.
 When this happens, we naturally use our tried and tested coping mechanisms to deal with the situation.
 We may even try some new ways of dealing with things.
 Often, we will find something that works for us and life can return to a normal, balanced state.
 Sometimes, the demands are just too much and we need a little help.

 Just like we need to update our smartphone apps from time to time, we also need to update our internal programmes – our coping mechanisms.
 A coping strategy that was very effective in the past may longer be working.
-Counselling helps us to “update” these old programmes and find new and better ways of dealing with the high demands of life.
+Change Work can help us to “update” these old programmes and find new and better ways of dealing with the high demands of life.

 Sometimes, we need more than short-term counselling and support because the wounds of past may run deep.
 Therapy is (almost) the same as counselling, but uses specific strategies designed to address issues that interfere with our daily functioning and keep us from living normal, happy lives.
 There are many such strategies and most therapists use a combination of strategies instead of sticking to one.